 Auricular neurostimulation

 There are very few effective treatment options for children with functional abdominal pain disorders.
-Children’s Wisconsin has established an auricular neurostimulation program dedicated to helping patients with functional pain disorders.
+Children’s Wisconsin was the first center in the world to establish an auricular percutaneous neurostimulation program dedicated to helping children with functional pain disorders.
 Auricular neurostimulation is an innovative, non-pharmacological alternative to the many medications that are currently used to treat functional GI disorders in children.
+The therapy is cleared by the U.S. Food and Drug Administration (FDA) for treatment of abdominal pain associated with irritable bowel syndrome in children.
 Children's is currently one of few centers in the country offering this therapy.

 What is auricular neurostimulation?